pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

 render some HTML — you will have to write at least a modest link pointing off-site, and quite possibly a complete form.
-In addition, you are going to have to prepare landing pages to which the user will return when they are done checking out, and may also create URLs with which the off-site processor can provide updates to GetPaid as the buyer process through their checkout process.
+In addition, you are going to have to prepare landing pages to which the user will return when they are done checking out, and you might also create URLs with which the off-site processor can provide updates to GetPaid as the buyer process through their checkout process.

 The views you create will fall into two genres.
 First, you will create HTML “snippets” that are designed to be seen by the user, and that will